-You talk about failing fast, this seems like a negative approach can you explain the rationale?
+You talk about failing fast, this seems like a negative approach.
+Can you explain the rationale?

-Agile delivery revolves around rapid development, adaptability, and continuous improvement, the concept of failing fast relates to presenting an idea, determining if it will make a return on the investment and either continuing or discontinuing the idea, this approach ensures we do the right thing before investing too heavily in anyone idea or feature for example.
+Agile delivery revolves around rapid development, adaptability, and continuous improvement.
+The concept of failing fast relates to presenting an idea, determining if it will make a return on the investment, and either continuing or discontinuing the idea.
+This approach ensures we do the right thing before investing too heavily in any one idea or feature, for example.
 This feed-back loop is a fundamental aspect of Agile success.

 Has the wholesale move to remote delivery impacted what can be delivered?

-But there must be some negatives impacts?
+But there must be some negative impacts?

 Is there room for enhancements once you have delivered the product?

 There is and there should be in many cases.
 It’s natural that teams and organisations want to finish products and finish projects – and often funding and teams are tied to static dates.
-This isn’t easy – but – by building in continuous improvement, and experimentation into your solution you make the overall build longer but create a better product.
+This isn’t easy – but – by building in continuous improvement and experimentation into your solution, you make the overall build longer but create a better product.

-With sprints in Scrum ideally you are constantly reevaluating what you’re building.
+With Sprints in Scrum, ideally you are constantly reevaluating what you’re building.
 But often unavoidably, a lot of the lessons you can learn will only come after a production launch.
 There are lots of great resources on Product launch, live and retirement phases, for example: gov.uk/service-manual/agile-delivery/how-the-live-phase-works.

 Thanks for the informative deck.
 I agree setting goals is key – what kind of metrics do you recommend monitoring per goal?